puneetsingh166/Tm-load-testing/README.md

   `--load-test-id` flag on the master

 ## Aggregate Statistics
-As of `tm-load-test Custom client` one can now write simple aggregate statistics to a CSV file once testing completes by specifying the `--stats-output` flag:
+As of `tm-load-test custom client` one can now write simple aggregate statistics to a CSV file once testing completes by specifying the `--stats-output` flag:

 ```bash